dotbitHQ/dotbithq.github.io/projects/data.did.id.md

 Because of the semantic ambiguity of multiple actions, we do not recommend using multiple different `action` on the same key, as it may result in different results than expected.

 ## DWeb
-.bit supports a variety of decentralized storage protocols, currently supporting IPFS, Arweave, Resilio, Skynet, and allows users to quickly access content on decentralized storage through the bit.cc subdomain corresponding to their .bit account.
+.bit supports a variety of decentralized storage protocols, currently supporting IPFS, Arweave, Resilio, Skynet, and allows users to quickly access content on decentralized storage through the bit.site subdomain corresponding to their .bit account.

 ### DNSLink
 The .bit account supports setting up IPNS and already supports [DNSLink](https://dnslink.io/).
 You can refer to the [DNSLink tutorial](https://dnslink.io/#tutorial), add a `_dnslink` resolution record to the DNS of your domain, and then set the IPNS of your .bit account to your domain name.
-When you access the corresponding bit.cc subdomain, the corresponding IPFS content will be presented.
+When you access the corresponding bit.site subdomain, the corresponding IPFS content will be presented.

 Take the .bit account `bestcase.bit` as an example, first refer to the [DNSLink tutorial](https://dnslink.io/#tutorial) and add the following DNS resolution record to the domain `libp2p.io`